 - 1. Click Preferences in the left-hand navigation panel, to open the Preference page. - 2.
-On the Preferences page, click IPtables Security. - Ensure that Enable IPtables Security is selected. - Apply to Host is selected, by default:
+On the Preferences page, click IPtables Security.

+3. Apply to Host is selected, by default:

 Select Apply to Host and Guests to apply rules to both the host operating system and guest operating systems.
 The Enable Port Management window becomes gray for a few minutes.